Have you ever wanted to bring more mindfulness into your life, but struggle to make time in your chaotic schedule?

 The entire course is online, so you can easily complete it from your home or your office, regardless of where you are based.
 In total, there are eight lessons, all of which are grounded in scientific research.
 If you want more information, check out this article about Dr. Alberts and Mindfulness-X.

 A Take-Home Message

 With time and regular practice, you will start to practice mindfulness more easily in all activities, and you will see the benefits.
-Mindfulness is also appropriate for people of all ages and multiple contexts.
+Mindfulness is appropriate for people of all ages and in multiple contexts.

 - Barnes, S., Brown, K. W., Krusemark, E., Campbell, W. K., & Rogge, R. D. (2007).
 The role of mindfulness in romantic relationship satisfaction and responses to relationship stress.
 Journal of Marital and Family Therapy, 33, 482-500.

 - Brady, E. U., & Kendall, P. C. (1992).
 Comorbidity of anxiety and depression in children and adolescents.
 Psychological Bulletin, 111(2), 244-255.